Dietary Supplements: Do They Help?

 6. Use reliable resources to check quality of supplements

-In addition to your doctor, you can get reliable information about dietary supplements from some non-commercial sources.
+In addition to your doctor, you can get reliable information about healthy eating and dietary supplements from some non-commercial sources.

-The US Office of Dietary Supplements is a resource for information about dietary supplements and their ingredients.
+The US Office of Dietary Supplements provides information about dietary supplements and their ingredients.

 The US Pharmacopeia (USP) maintains a dietary supplement verification program.
 The USP Verified Mark on a dietary supplement indicates that the product meets the following: